adakolecodes/LongCourseCodes/VueJs/lesson-note.md

 There are two major ways we can build a project using vue.
 First is by building the project using vue CDN (majorly for prototyping and learning purpose) and secondly by building the project using vue CLI (for development purpose)

-# Setting up vue js on windows & creating project
+# Setting up vue js on windows & creating project (Without vue router)

 1. Ensure Node.js is installed on PC.
 Download from https://nodejs.org/en/
 2. Install vue js globally on your pc by running: `npm install -g @vue/cli` on your command prompt
 3. Create project by running: `vue create nameofproject` in command prompt
-4. Select vue version (vue 3)
+4. Select vue version (vue 3) by navigating to it using the arrow key on your keyboard and press enter
 5. Navigate into the project folder by running: `cd nameofproject`
 6. Run the project on a local host by running: `npm run serve`